jroachgolf84/astronomer-panel-interview/README.md

 ## Development

 ### Market ETL
-The first DAG that I built was a basic ETL pipeline which  market data from the Polygon API, transformed the response, performed a data quality check, and loaded the data to a Postgres database.
+The first DAG that I built was a basic ETL pipeline which  market data from the Polygon API, flattened the JSON that was returned in the response, transformed the flattened data, and loaded the data to a Postgres database.
 First, this DAG was implemented using "traditional" Airflow operators, and then later, with the TaskFlow API.
 To configure the API key that I'd be using to pull data from the Polygon API, I ran the following command:

 ```commandline
 > astro dev run variables set POLYGON_API_KEY *****